liobaberndt/ucl-mres/module1/session5/README.md

 ### What you will learn in this session
 In this session you will:
 - work with spectra that contain multiple frequency components
-- practise interpreting EEG-like spectra in words
 - become familiar with writing in LaTeX using Overleaf
 - create a properly formatted thesis document
-- start writing background and conceptual sections

-This session focuses on **interpretation, language, and professional writing practice**.

 ---